LUMC/galaxy-launcher/README.md

 !WARNING!
 This will restart the galaxy instance within the container

 ## Testing a new version of the image.
+<a href="#top">Back to top</a>

-If bjgruening updates the docker image to a newer version than this can be tested as follows:
+If bgruening updates the docker image to a newer version than this can be tested as follows:
 1. Open the `host_vars/HOSTNAME/upgrade.settings` file
 2. Set the settings for the test instance in the test_upgrade dictionary.
 Make sure the port mappings don't overlap with the running instance.
 Additional settings can be added to the dictionary.
 3. Run `ansible-playbook main.yml -e "host=HOSTNAME run=testupgrade"`